 1. Use an acne line with medicated products that unclog pores.

-The POREspective Back Acne Kit makes this easy.
+The POREspective Blackheads Kit-to-Clear makes this easy.
 The kit contains a medicated scrub for exfoliation, an alpha hydroxy toner to treat the folliculitis, a beta hydroxy leave-on serum to work on sebum products, a 10% leave-on benzoyl peroxide to travel down the pore and kill the bacteria deep inside, a hydrator, a moisturizer, an overnight spot treatment, and step-by-step instructions on how to use your new products.

 2. Keep your back and chest skin as clean as possible, because the yeast germ that causes this type of acne feeds on oil and sweat.